 How do we manage the pressure?
 Through forming an espresso puck and controlling the time which we extract the coffee for.

 Let’s have a look at the puck first.
 In order to avoid that mess mentioned above, we need something that will offer resistance to the water being pushed through the grounds.

 So first of all, we ensure that the grind size of the coffee is very fine.
-Any coffee can be used to make espresso, but it has to be ground finely and then tamped into a portafilter, creating a puck.
+Any finely ground coffee can make espresso.
+It must then be tamped into a portafilter, creating a puck.
 This results in a dense, uniform surface area that will offer resistance to the water.